 - How to be very explicit with my instructions

-- I know better what should be outsourced (hint: it’s almost always faster for me if it’s a one-time thing.
-But if it’s a repetitive task, it’s probably worth teaching her.)
+- I know better what should be outsourced.
+It’s almost always faster for me if it’s a one-time thing.
+But if it’s a repetitive task, it’s probably worth teaching her.

 - I get a heckuva lot more done–she not only removes time, she removes annoyance–that mental friction that comes from having to do tasks that I downright hate (like scheduling meetings.)